syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 After you have added the series, you need to add ItemSource, XBindingPath and YBindingPath APIs, to populate your data in the chart.

 * `ItemsSource` - It is a property to hold our data source, like other collection controls like ListBox and ComboBox, that you can bind your underlying collection to it.
-* `XBindingPath` - It is a string property, used to map properties that need to be bound to the PrimaryAxis (or XAxis).
+* `XBindingPath` - It is a string property, used to map properties that need to be bounded to the PrimaryAxis (or XAxis).
 It is like a value member path in ListBox.
-* `YBindingPath` - It is a string property, used to map properties that need to be bound to the SecondaryAxis (Or YAxis).
+* `YBindingPath` - It is a string property, used to map properties that need to be bounded to the SecondaryAxis (Or YAxis).
 It is like a value member path in ListBox.
-* `Label` - This property gives names for the series, which in turn mapped by the Legend.
+* `Label` - This property gives names for the series, which in turn mapped to the Legend.

 {% tabs %}